codingPhuc/obsidian_git_discreteMath/Predicates and Quantified Statements.md

 ## definition
 let Let Q(x) be a predicate and D the domain of x.
 A universal
 statement is a statement of the form  "$\forall$ $\in$ D, Q(x)".
-- it is defined to be true iff Q(x) is true for e
+- it is defined to be true iff Q(x) is true for every x in D
+- it is defined to be false iff Q(x) is false for at least one x in D A value for x for which Q(x) is false is called a counterexample

+the symbol $\exists$ is the existential quantifier : example : "there is a student in CS1231" can be written as
+$\exists$ a person p such that p is a student in CS1231 or , more formally
+$